Latest govt jobs » SSC CGL 2024 » SSC CGL Syllabus

 Working with the Internet and e-mails: Web Browsing and searching, Downloading and uploading, Managing an E-mail Account, e-banking

-Basics of networking and cyber security: Networking devices and protocols, Network and information security threats (like hacking, viruses, worms, Trojans, etc.), and preventive measures.
+The basics of networking and cyber security include networking devices and protocols, Network and information security threats (like hacking, viruses, worms, Trojans, etc.), and preventive measures.

-1. Collection, Classification, and Presentation of Statistical Data –Primary and Secondary data, Methods of data collection; Tabulation of data; Graphs and charts; Frequency distributions; Diagrammatic presentation of frequency distributions.
+1. Collection, Classification, and Presentation of Statistical Data –Primary and Secondary data, collection methods; data tabulation; Graphs and charts; Frequency distributions; and diagram presentation of frequency distributions.

 2. Measures of Central Tendency – Common measures of central tendency – mean median and mode; Partition values- quartiles, deciles, percentiles.

-3. Measures of Dispersion- Common measures of dispersion – range, quartile deviations, mean deviation, and standard deviation; Measures of relative dispersion.
+3. Measures of Dispersion – Common measures of dispersion are range, quartile deviations, mean deviation, and standard deviation, as well as measures of relative dispersion.

-4. Moments, Skewness, and Kurtosis – Different types of moments and their relationship; the meaning of skewness and kurtosis; different measures of skewness and kurtosis.
+4. Moments, Skewness, and Kurtosis – This section covers the different types of moments and their relationship, the meaning of skewness and kurtosis, and the different measures of skewness and kurtosis.

 5. Correlation and Regression – Scatter diagram; simple correlation coefficient; simple regression lines; Spearman’s rank correlation; Measures of association of attributes; Multiple regression; Multiple and partial correlations (For three variables only).